-Written notification of the decision on appeal shall be provided to the claimant whether or not the decision is an adverse benefit determination.
-If the decision is an adverse benefit determination, the written notification shall include the information in Section 5.02, written in a manner calculated to be understood by the claimant.
+Written notification of the decision on appeal shall be provided to the claimant whether or not the decision is an adverse benefit determination, the written notification shall include the information in Section 5.02, written in a manner calculated to be understood by the claimant.
 Notification of an adverse benefit determination on appeal of an urgent pre-certification claim may be provided orally, but written notification shall be furnished not later than three days after the oral notice.